Base Rules

 Grappled

 You cannot move.
-Roll a D6: 1) your head/mouth/throat is stuck, you can’t breathe; 2) left leg; 3) right leg; 4) left arm; 5) right arm; 6) an item you wear or hold is stuck.
+Roll a D6: 1) your head/mouth/throat is stuck, you can’t breathe; 2) left leg; 3) right leg; 4) left arm; 5) right arm; 6) an item you wear or hold.

 Invisible

-Attacking and dodging is easy.
+Attacking and Dodging is easy.
 You are not seen.

 Poisoned